 - Adhesive styrene

 - Fabric.
 Natural fabrics like cotton, silk, or linen work best

-- Lamp shade wire rings – same size for top and bottom
+- Lamp shade wire rings – the same size for the top as for the bottom

 - Lampshade glue